googleapis/mcp-toolbox-sdk-python/packages/toolbox-core/README.md

 > [!IMPORTANT]
 >
 > The `ToolboxClient` (and its synchronous counterpart `ToolboxSyncClient`)
 > interacts with network resources using an underlying HTTP client session.
-If
-> `ToolboxClient` creates this session internally (i.e., you do not provide a
-> session during initialization), then the `ToolboxClient` is responsible for
-> closing it.
-You must ensure the `ToolboxClient` is closed using `async with
-> ToolboxClient(...) as client:` or by explicitly calling `await
-> client.close()`.
-This will release the internally managed session and prevent
-> resource leak warnings (like `"Unclosed client session"` from `aiohttp`).
-If
-> you provide an external `aiohttp.ClientSession` during `ToolboxClient`
-> initialization, then you are responsible for managing the lifecycle (including
-> closing) of that external session. `ToolboxClient`'s `close()` method or
-> context manager *will not* close an externally provided session.
+You
+> should remember to use a context manager or explicitly call `close()` to clean
+> up these resources.
+If you provide your own session, you'll need to close it
+> in addition to calling `ToolboxClient.close()`.

 ## Quickstart